dodopok/dodopok/README.md

 I live in Ribeirao Preto, Sao Paulo.
 I love programming and coffee.
 Like, for real.

-- ✨ Currently, I'm working remotely at a logistics software company called ESL.
-Our stack is based on: Heroku, Rails, Vue.js and Ionic.
+- ✨ Currently, I'm working remotely at a **logistics software company called ESL**.
+Our stack is based on: **Heroku, Rails, Vue.js and Ionic**.
-- 🎬 I also have a YouTube channel called Teologueiros, where we talk about Theology in a modern and approachable way.
+- 🎬 I also have a YouTube channel called **Teologueiros**, where we talk about Theology in a modern and approachable way.

 Skills
 --------------------------------------------------------------------------------